 How do ERASMSU/European and Overseas Students apply for exchange studies at TU Berlin?

 Furthermore, you have to be nominated by your home university for the exchange.
-Only then should you apply to TU Berlin’s International Office.
+Only then you can apply as an exchange student through Mobility-Online to TU Berlin’s International Office.

 What kind of documents do I need for my application?